cyew3/oneVPL-intel-gpu/api/documentation/mediasdkhevcfei-man.md

 allocator.Free(qp);
 ```

-Please refer to Appendix E in the *SDK API Reference Manual* for more details about working directly with VA API.
+Please refer to Appendix E in the [*SDK API Reference Manual*](./mediasdk-man.md) for more details about working directly with VA API.

 <div style="page-break-before:always" />

 # Programming Guide

 To build HEVC FEI based application next header files should be included
 - mfxenc.h - for PreENC and ENC functionality
 - mfxfei.h - for basic FEI functionality and PreENC
 - mfxhevcfei.h - for HEVC FEI extension
-- mfxvideo.h - -for the rest of Media SDK functionality
+- mfxvideo.h - for the rest of Media SDK functionality

 HEVC FEI does not extend PreENC functionality.
 Exactly the same functions and data structures should be used for HEVC pre-processing.